hanpari/sovereign/source/02/050_extraction.md

 "No. I meant mine and yours.
 We only have two of them, you know."

 Then, Gromov focused on the extraction maneuver.
-With side nozzles in the manual regime, the freight ship began clumsily approach the damaged spacecraft.
+With side nozzles in the manual regime, the freight ship began clumsily approaching the damaged spacecraft.

-Finally, the magnetic pads touched their counterparts, and the bridge had been established, creating a safe pressurized tunnel between two ships.
+Finally, the magnetic pads touched their counterparts, and the bridge was established, creating a safe pressurized tunnel between two ships.

 "Captain Gromov speaking.
 The air is being pumped inside.
 No leakage observed.
 The pressure is stable.
 Captain Zhutra, do you understand?"

-From the communicator, the male voice asked: "Does it mean we can open the lid and go your direction?"
+From the communicator, the male voice asked: "Does it mean we can open the lid and go in your direction?"

 "Good grief!"